Data-Name-ID/RedmiBook-Pro-14-2024/README.en.md

   ```bash
   options i915 enable_fbc=1 enable_guc=3 disable_power_well=0
   ```

+  ##### To use the built-in speakers and microphone when kernel >= 6.10 is installed.
+  - Install the latest version of topology https://github.com/thesofproject/sof-bin/releases
+  - Install alsa-firmware package https://packages.fedoraproject.org/pkgs/alsa-firmware/alsa-firmware/ and its dependencies
+  - Remove the file/etc/modprobe.d/sound-fix.conf if you have used this fix before.

+  Tested on Fedora 40, kernel 6.10.4

 #### Not Working on Linux

 - Microphone (likely need to patch the ACPI table, wait for updates)